Beloit Society for Learning Unlimited

 Description:

 There are few cities in the world with as wide ranging and ambitious collections as the Metropolitan Museum of Art in New York City.
 In this session we will continue our virtual tour of the Museum.
-Each lecture in this series is independent, so prior attendance is not necessary.
+Each lecture in this series is independent, therefore prior attendance is not necessary.

 When: